-The first brewery to open a taproom on the Ravenswood Industrial Corridor, Begyle Brewing Company quickly became a neighborhood favorite.
+The first brewery to open a taproom in the Malt Row area, Begyle Brewing Company quickly became a neighborhood favorite.
 The laid-back space always has something going on, from trivia nights to pop-ups from local food vendors.
-Expect the taproom and sidewalk patio to be filled with locals sipping on classic brews like the Begyle Blonde of Free Bird APA.
-1800 W. Cuyler Ave.
+Expect the taproom and sidewalk patio to be filled with locals sipping on classic brews like the Begyle Blonde or Free Bird APA.

 Stop 2: Dovetail Brewing

 Right next door to Begyle, you’ll find the cozy Dovetail Brewing taproom.
 The brewers specialize in crafting continental European beer styles using old-world brewing methods.
-That includes unique equipment a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
-All this results in a batch of one-of-a-kind beers, including a Vienna lager, pilsner, and rauchbier.
-1800 W. Belle Plaine Ave.
+That includes unique equipment, like a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
+All of this results in a batch of one-of-a-kind beers, including a Vienna lager, pilsner, and rauchbier.